open-mmlab/mmaction2/.github/ISSUE_TEMPLATE/reimplementation_questions.md

 ---

-If you feel we have help you, give us a STAR! :star2:
+If you feel we have help you, give us a STAR! :satisfied:

 **Notice**